 We explain why vaccines are essential for senior health and share the top 5 recommended vaccines for seniors.

-The most important reason to keep up to date with vaccinations is that seniors are more vulnerable to serious and possibly life-threatening infections.
+The most important reason to keep up to date with vaccinations is that seniors are more vulnerable to serious, potentially life-threatening infections.

 Older adults also need to keep vaccines current because: